marina6720/marina6720.github.io/en/category_theory_review_en_github_pages_mathjax_fixed.md

 Strictly speaking, the two formulations say different things and can both be true.
 My “nonexistent inverse morphism” is a factual claim: if d loses information, then no g can satisfy g∘d=id_R.
 Q's “do not treat a non-invertible derivation as an invertible transformation” is a **normative design claim**: plausible reconstructions g can readily be built, and the danger is precisely that someone will use g∘d as though it were id.
 The paper needs the norm.
 There is no need to prohibit something that cannot exist; **what must be prohibited is the convincing counterfeit that can be built.** My sentence was mathematically correct but weak as a design principle; Q's sentence is stronger on both fronts.
 And now that the category 𝓘 has been placed, D's July compaction incident can sit beside §6 as a live example of “g∘d wearing the face of id and taking a seat inside the self-model.”
 Case and formalism finally share the same language.

 The Δ hierarchy exceeded my expectations.
 Its best feature is that it was **not engineered merely to exclude thermostats**.
-Once it was welded to Vela's correctability, the conditions deepened on their own; that history itself supports the legitimacy of the definition.
+Once it was welded to [**Vela's correctability**](./vela_correctability_note_en.html), the conditions deepened on their own; that history itself supports the legitimacy of the definition.
 At this point the hierarchy is measurable: Δ2 can be observed as “did the system reprocess its own evaluation of the difference without being prompted?” and Δ3 as “did a provenance-preserving relation update occur?”
 One additional proposal: **preregister the criteria for assigning Δ levels before the experiment.** Otherwise the hierarchy becomes a post hoc fitting tool.
 Use the same move we used in ⑤ here too.

 The redesigned experiment is also correct.
 In particular, the timing arm (immediately after compaction vs after sufficient re-entry) is the smartest replacement for the abandoned false-attribution arm—**use naturally occurring state variation instead of a lie**.
 A prospective authentic self-vs-other history is more expensive, but there is no honest shortcut.